Governance

 The Officers include a President, the chief executive officer of the association, who is responsible for the general management of the affairs of the corporation and carries out the resolutions of the Board of Directors, a Vice-President, Treasurer and Secretary.

 Any member in good standing who has attended at least three events during the prior year may be a candidate for Director.
-Candidates shall inform the Board of his or her candidacy prior to the date of the Annual Meeting, held at the January meeting.
+Candidates shall inform the Board of his or her candidacy prior to the date of the Annual Meeting, held in January.

 The Directors hold a calendar-year term of office for two years and may be re-elected upon the expiration of their term.
 Once elected, the Directors appoint the Officers.
 The Board may also establish committees of interested members to manage various activities as needed.